 From the stakeholder mapping and analysis the project team can devise an action plan that sustains supporters’ interest and commitment and wins round doubters.

 From the information above you can then develop your communication and engagement plan.
 In your plan you should list the channels (methods) you plan to use.
 Here are some of the most commonly used channels.

 - Drop-in sessions.

 Face-to-face channels are the most effective for engagement.
 Ensure that you include engagement activities for your most important stakeholders

 In your plan, consider at what stage of the project you need to communicate with each stakeholder/stakeholder group.
-There may be some stakeholders who only need communicated with at the beginning and end of the project; others will require a more regular updates as they are more heavily involved in the improvement.
+There may be some stakeholders who only need communicating with at the beginning and end of the project; others will require more regular updates as they are more heavily involved in the improvement.
 This can also be helpful for looking at where there is lots of activity in one particular period – helping you to manage your activities so that you do not overload your audience with information at any given time.